Boondi Laddoo Sweet Balls

 Pictures from a Sweet maker in Roorkee in India

-There is no English translation of the word Boondi in Boondi laddoos, that will truly describe them.
-They are sweet balls made of tiny besan boondi (gram flour or chickpea flour pearl like balls) soaked in sugar syrup and mixed with pistachios and fine melon seeds.
-They are sometimes called as Moti-choor laddoos, the word moti meaning pearl.
-They can be flavoured with green cardamoms or saffron.
+There is no English translation for the word Boondi that will truly describe them.
+They are tiny besan/Bengal gram/chickpea flour pearls, soaked in sugar syrup and mixed with pistachios and fine melon seeds.
+They can be served as they are, see last poicture, or can be bound into small balls.
+Sometimes they are called as Moti-choor laddoos, the word moti meaning a pearl.

 For Boondi Batter

 250 gm besan or Bengal gram flour or chickpea flour

 1 pint/500 ml. water to make batter

 2 tbsp. milk

 2-3 tbsp. raw pistachios (not salted ones), blanched and finely chopped*

 2-3 tbsp. melon seeds

 1/2 litre Ghee or sunflower oil for deep frying boondi**